Night Vision (1997) Review

 The Plot: For most films, especially those of the 80s and 90s video boom, having a new story to tell isn’t a high priority.
 Night Vision is a reminder of that fact, as it doesn’t have a beat you haven’t seen or an ending you won’t guess, and Montgomery is fine with that.

-Dallas county’s authority has just been replaced, dismaying officer Taylor (Forster) and his wily subordinate Smith (Williamson), but any hope for the latter to tone himself down is tossed out in under 15 minutes as Smith runs into a hostile man during a traffic stop.
+Dallas County’s authority has just been replaced, dismaying officer Taylor (Forster) and his wily subordinate Smith (Williamson), but any hope for the latter to tone himself down is tossed out in under 15 minutes as Smith runs into a hostile man during a traffic stop.
 This is more than a little coincidental, but someone had to get the plot in motion.
 The man is revealed to be the Video Killer (Prentiss), who has over a dozen kills under his belt and the proof to match.
-Although the blame is somehow placed on Smith, Night Vision ditches that idea as quickly as it introduces it – but it does stick with another cliche: his fellow officers, including Mahoney (Pesce), aren’t happy that the killer wasn’t caught.
+Although the blame is somehow placed on Smith, Night Vision ditches that idea as quickly as it introduces it – but it does stick with another cliché: his fellow officers, including Mahoney (Pesce), aren’t happy that the killer wasn’t caught.

 Keeping the familiarly structured story going, Smith is paired with new transfer O’Connor (Rothrock) right as the Video Killer starts sending his tapes and ill regards to the would-be apprehender.
 As one could guess, the two men (and O’Connor) start a more personal conflict that kind of counts as plot progression.
 Montgomery tries to add a second search by linking the killer to an unknown (but not really) police officer who gives him access to their CCTV footage and paper records, but it doesn’t really add much to a paint by numbers plotline that needs no special type of vision to see through.

-The Characters: Charismatic performers often set otherwise movies average and below a notch above where the written material should put them.
+The Characters: Charismatic performers often set otherwise movies average and below, a notch above where the written material should put them.
 Night Vision is one of those, with a few B-movie legends filling in the tepid writing.

 Dakota ‘Dak’ Smith is the typically troubled one-man show.
 His amiable personality is easy to see, but his issues with alcohol – which are repeatedly mentioned but never made into any sort of conflict – and getting bold on the streets keep him at an arm’s length from friendliness with his colleagues, barring Taylor.
 Some vices like root beer and Twinkies are shown to make him a skosh different, but it’s Williamson’s innate likeability that carries the character, who would otherwise resemble about half of the million other on-screen cops.